SkyeTheCatgirl/console-chess/README.md

-A-level NEA project
+A-level NEA project for computer science

-its chess.

-thats all
+Retired project now, might revisit with better knowledge at a later date.